 "We had a long debate about whether we should expand Mercedes into the B [subcompact] segment and we decided this is not going to happen," said Dieter Zetsche.
 Daimler will introduce this summer the third-generation Smart ForTwo minicar as well as the second-generation four-seat ForFour.Read the entire article Mercedes-Benz not planning a subcompact model smaller than the A-Class, CEO says

-The A-class and B-class Mercedes-Benz range is now broader with the addition of new 'ECO SE' and all-wheel-drive variants that offer impressive fuel economy.
+The A-class and B-class range of German premium carmaker Mercedes-Benz is now broader with the addition of new 'ECO SE' and all-wheel-drive variants that offer impressive fuel economy.
 The new ECO SE economy models will replace the A180 CDI SE and B180 CDI SE manual variants.
-Mercedes claims that the A180 CDI ECO SE has an average of 78.5mpg and CO2 emissions of 92g/km.
+Mercedes claims that the A180 CDI ECO SE has an average fuel consumption of 78.5 miles per gallon and emissions of 92 grams per km.

-Meanwhile, the outgoing model returns 74.3mpg and emits 98g/km of CO2.
-The same improvements were applied to the Mercedes B180 CDI ECO SE, with 74.3mpg and 98g/km of CO2.
-Meanwhile, the outgoing model returns 68.9mpg and emits 108g/km of CO2.
+Meanwhile, the outgoing model returns 74.3 mpg and emits 98g/km of carbon dioxide.
+The same improvements were applied to the Mercedes B180 CDI ECO SE, with fuel consumption of 74.3 mpg and emissions level of 98g/km of carbon dioxide.
+Meanwhile, the outgoing model returns 68.9 mpg and emits 108g/km of carbon dioxide.
 As a result, both are now free to tax, as opposed to only the A-class.

 Ciceley Racing will field a Mercedes-Benz A-Class in the 2014 Dunlop MSA British Touring Car Championship at Brands Hatch in March next year.
 This will mark Mercedes-Benz’s racing debut in what is regarded as the United Kingdom’s premier saloon car championship.
 The decision aligns Ciceley Racing’s on-track activity with main title sponsor Ciceley Commercials Mercedes-Benz Truck & Van dealership.